This interesting home is made from earthbags, also known as sandbags.

 Measure the radius of each course of bags to maintain an accurate circle.
-Tie a piece of rope to the center pole and use it to check the radius to every bag.
+Tie a piece of rope to the center pole and use it to check the radius of every bag.
 Always keep the rope level for accurate results.

 They’re inexpensive, strong, easy to make from scrap metal, resistant to decay and because they’re thin, they don’t take up space between bags like wood anchors do.
 In most cases, sheet metal anchors are preferred over wood anchors.
 Simply nail it into the earthbags with galvanized nails and screw it into the backside of the bucks.